Creating a Motivating Classroom Environment

 The Importance of a Growth Mindset

 On top of creating a motivating environment, there is another thing you can do to help struggling readers.
-This strategy is one of the most effective interventions of all.
+This strategy is one of the most effective reading interventions of all.
 This intervention involves helping your students change their mindset about learning to read.

 I’m sure you’ve heard students tell you “I’m not good at this” or “I’m dumb at reading.”
 Students who have struggled with learning to read often find it difficult to be very motivated to read no matter what teachers do because they no longer believe that they can learn—and research does show that if a student believes he can’t do something, well then, he can’t.
 Moreover, more than thirty years of research also shows that students who know that intelligence can be developed (growth mindset) significantly outperform students who believe that intelligence is something one either has or doesn’t have and that there is not much that can be done to improve it (fixed mindset).
 Fixed mindsets are particularly problematic for struggling readers because they are thinking, “What’s the point of working hard—it won’t make any difference.
 I’m just not smart enough”.
 When students understand that overcoming challenges by using strategies that work can grow their brains so that what was once difficult becomes easy, their motivation and performance improves.
 Students with growth mindsets can take advantage of all of our motivational supports because they understand that the greater the effort, the better their brains.
 This is truly intrinsic motivation at work.